depekur/depekur.github.io/_posts/2015-04-27-why-github-best.markdown

 ---
 layout: post
-title:  "Why GitHub is the best place to build your personal website"
+title:  "Why GitHub is the best place to build your personal website (if you a web developer)"
 date:   2015-04-27
 categories: web
-permalink: /blog/Why-GitHub-is-the-best-place-to-build-your-personal-website/
+permalink: /Why-GitHub-is-the-best-place-to-build-your-personal-website/
-published: false

 ---
 in progress...